What’s new in VMware vSphere 5.5

 In vSphere 5.1 and earlier, the balanced policy for host power management leveraged only the performance state (P-state), which kept the processor running at a lower frequency and voltage.
 In vSphere 5.5, the deep processor power state (C-state) also is used, providing additional power savings.
 Another potential benefit of reduced power consumption is with inherent increased performance, because turbo mode frequencies on Intel chipsets can be reached more quickly while other CPU cores in the physical package are in deep C-states.

-Along with the core vSphere ESXi Hypervisor improvements, vSphere 5.5 provides the following virtual machine–related enhancements:
+VMware vSphere 5.5 provides the following virtual machine–related enhancements:

 - Virtual machine compatibility with VMware ESXi 5.5